Search programs

 Sociology

 Sociologists study human social relationships and institutions, including crime and criminal justice.
-Earning a sociology degree can build a solid foundation for a career as a criminal investigator, as the curriculum helps students understand the various individual and societal causes of crimes, which can be helpful for investigators as they seek to interpret evidence and understand the motivations for criminal acts.
+Earning a sociology degree can build a solid foundation for a career as a criminal investigator, as the curriculum helps students understand the various individual and societal causes of crimes.
+This can be helpful for investigators as they seek to interpret evidence and understand the motivations for criminal acts.
 Many sociology programs offer a concentration in criminology, which is considered a subfield of sociology.

 Forensic psychology